sciencefair-land/strategy/README.md

 ### Mission statement

-To make science more fair by creating a new scientific knowledge infrastructure.
+To creating a new scientific knowledge infrastructure that makes science more fair.

 ### Values